 The bus' final destination, Batangas Pier, is just a few kilometers away from this quick pit stop.
 Even before you get off the bus, there will be a line of locals waiting for you; some are selling food, but most are out to make a quick buck by helping you with your bags or putting you on a trike to get to the pier.
-Unless you are completely exhausted, just IGNORE them because the pier and passenger terminal is just a 5 minute walk away.
+The pier and passenger terminal is just a 5 minute walk away.
 It is the largest building in the area and clearly labeled with signs.
 Terminal 3, the passenger terminal is where you want to go.

 Once inside the terminal, you will have your option of destinations and company to take you there.
 Do some research ahead of time to find out which one drops you off closest to where you are staying.
 My hotel was in the quieter and more secluded Sabang Beach, so I actually ignored the Puerto Galera options.
 This is not as popular of a destination, but it was exactly what I was looking for.
 Please read up and decide on which company to use before getting there or you will be in for a world of confusion with the sales sharks trying to pull you into their line.
 "The boat is about to leave" is a common line you will hear.
 Don't rush a descision because they WILL wait for you since there are limited amount of daily trips and they want to fill the boats before leaving, trust me on that one.